luanalouza/System_login_Django_project/README.md

 Open a terminal:

-Change the working directory to the root folder of your project using the command:
+Change the working directory to the root folder of your project using the command

-cd "your_path/System_login_project-master"
-Step 2: Activate Virtual Environment

-Navigate to the virtual environment's "Scripts" directory:

-cd venv/Scripts
-Activate the virtual environment:

-On Windows: Run activate
-On macOS and Linux: Run source activate
-Step 3: Start Development Server

-Navigate to the "login_system" subdirectory of your project: cd "your_path/System_login_project-master/login_system
+Navigate to the "login_system" subdirectory of your project: cd "your_path/System_login_project-master/djangoapp

 migrate database: